-In a scene straight out of childhood, I was sitting at the breakfast table with my father the Big Baxter, both of us with noses buried in the morning newspaper.
+In a scene straight out of childhood, I was sitting at the breakfast table with my father Jack Spackman, both of us with noses buried in the morning newspaper.
 It was one of the last times we performed this ritual and Hong Kong where it began, further back than I can remember, was far away in both space and time.
-But, just as he always had, Bax looked up from the paper as I arrived, poured me a cup of tea and peeled off the front and back pages, depositing them on my plate as I sat down.
+But, just as he always had, Dad looked up from the paper as I arrived, poured me a cup of tea and peeled off the front and back pages, depositing them on my plate as I sat down.

 When I was younger he would pull out the comics and, on Sundays, he would bring them to me so I could read them in bed.
 He made similar visits to everyone in the household, a section of newspaper to keep each of us quiet for as long as possible while he read the rest.